-ARDU: Journal of Arts and Education is published since 2020 by Mitra Palupi, Indonesia.
-ARDU: Journal of Arts and Education editorial board is responsible for maintaining its scientific reputation.
+ETUDE: Journal of Educational Research is published since 2020 by Mitra Palupi, Indonesia.
+ETUDE: Journal of Educational Research editorial board is responsible for maintaining its scientific reputation.
 Our editors-in-chief are responsible for editorial policy, and the board of editors is reponsible for scientific content and performing editorial tasks.
 The journal publishes theoretical, analytical and research articles in the fields of linguistics, interdisciplinary linguistic studies, psycholinguistics, pedagogical psychology, methods of teaching languages and cross-cultural communication.
 The editorial staff members are guided in their work by the recommendations of the Committee on Publication Ethics (see the link), and take into account the valuable experience of reputable international journals and publishers.

 Originality and Plagiarism

 Duplicate submission/publication occurs when two or more papers without full cross-reference, share the same hypothesis, data, discussion and conclusion.
 Excessive borrowing and plagiarism in all forms, including lack of attribution, rephrasing and misappropriating results of someone else’s research, is unethical and unacceptable.

 Submission of the same manuscript to more than one journal constitutes unethical behavior and is unacceptable.
 Authors should not submit for publication a previously published article.

 The works of other researchers should be clearly identified.
 Authors should provide references to publications that have influenced the content of the submitted paper.

 By the fact of submitting materials for publication in ETUDE: Journal of Educational Research, the authors confirm their authorship and agree that in case of the admission of these materials to the publication they can be placed in electronic databases with the obligatory indication of authorship.